jnoliv/Advent-of-Haskell/README.md

   * Day 19: ReadP
   * Day 25: better dicrete logarithm than brute force?
 * Improvements on 2021
-  * Day 15: refactor the expansion of the input into a function
   * Utils: refactor the distance and manhattan utilities
+  * Day 15: refactor (and fix) the expansion of the input into a function, abstract A* into the Grid library
+  * Day 16: can this be cleaned up?